andrei-punko/dev-faqs/README.md

 # Collection of FAQs / notes for different tech topics

-It's just my notes about some useful features, it isn't documentation!
+It's just my notes about some useful features, it's not documentation!

 ## Vocabulary
 - [En-Ru vocabulary](faqs/En-Ru-vocabulary.md)